 New York City, often called the city that never sleeps, is full of things to do.
 You could spend weeks here and still find something new each day.

-First off, take a walk in Central Park.
-It's a huge green space in the middle of the city, perfect for a relaxing stroll, a picnic, or just people-watching.
-Then, if you like art, the Metropolitan Museum of Art is a must-see.
+Start with a walk in Central Park.
+It's a huge green space in the middle of the city.
+It's perfect for a relaxing stroll, a picnic, or just people-watching.
+If you like art, the Metropolitan Museum of Art is a must-see.
 It has art from all over the world and throughout history.
-And, of course, seeing a show on Broadway is a classic New York experience.
+Of course, seeing a show on Broadway is a classic New York experience.
 There are always many plays and musicals to pick from.

 For views of the city, go to the top of the Empire State Building or One World Observatory.
 From up there, you can see the whole city stretched out below you.
 It's really impressive, especially at sunset.

 What makes New York so special is its lively atmosphere.
-The city is a mix of cultures, with people from everywhere living and working together.
-This mix means that there's interesting food, music, and art around every corner.
-Whether you're interested in history, food, art, or just exploring a lively city, New York has something for everyone.
-It’s a place you have to see to believe, and chances are, you'll want to come back again and again.
+The city is a mix of cultures.
+People from everywhere live and work together.
+This mix means there's interesting food, music, and art around every corner.
+Whether you're into history, food, art, or just exploring a lively city, New York has something for everyone.
+It's a place you have to see to believe.
+Chances are, you'll want to come back again and again.

 Natural Wonders Around the World